 \subsection{Derivation from the Taylor-expanded dispersion around the M point}

 Inserting the energy bands expanded around the critical point \(\bm{k}^*\) given in~\cref{eqn:Energy_Bands} into the definition of the JDOS, \cref{eqn:JDOS_def}, yields

-where, through the shift \(\bm{k}\!\to\!\bm{k}-\bm{k}^*\), we have centred the reference frame at $\bm{k}^*$ and introduced a momentum cutoff \(\Lambda\) to model the finite bandwidth.
+where, through the shift \(\bm{k}\!\to\!\bm{k}-\bm{k}^*\), we have centered the reference frame at $\bm{k}^*$ and introduced a momentum cutoff \(\Lambda\) to model the finite bandwidth.
 It is convenient to recast the JDOS in the form

 where the dimensionless density of states is defined as

 and involves the dimensionless dispersion